-- To deliver and develop high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good research funders, and publishing peer-reviewed outputs as lead and coauthor; - 2.
-To contribute to research degree student supervision; - 3.
-To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
-To support the development of early-career researchers, including line-manage scientific, data, laboratory and clinical staff in Karonga; - 5.
-To lead the MEIRU research programme in rural Karonga district, and liaise closely with the Lilongwe-based scientific staff over appropriate studies; - To oversee development of protocols, standard operating procedures, ethics applications, data collection tools and training material relating to MEIRU research in Karonga; - 7.
-To liaise with Ministry of Health (Malawi) and other officials regarding operations in Karonga; - 8.
-To ensure co-ordination of public engagement, field, data and laboratory activities in Karonga; - 9.
+- 1. To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good1 research funders, publishing peer-reviewed outputs as lead and co-author; and evaluating teaching practice; - 2.
+To contribute to doctoral student supervision; - To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
+To support the development of early-career researchers; - 5.
+To line-manage scientific, data, laboratory and clinical staff in Karonga; - 6.
+To lead the MEIRU research programme in rural Karonga district, and liaise closely with the Lilongwe-based scientific staff over appropriate studies; - 7.
+To oversee development of protocols, standard operating procedures, ethics applications, data collection tools and training material relating to MEIRU research in Karonga; - 8.
+To liaise with Ministry of Health (Malawi) and other officials regarding operations in Karonga; - To ensure co-ordination of public engagement, field, data and laboratory activities in Karonga; - 10.
 To develop a strategic plan for development of research in Karonga, with close liaison with LSHTM academics in particular.